2009 UEFA Cup final: Werder Bremen

 In the semi-finals, Werder were drawn against their local rivals Hamburg.
 Werder defeated Hamburg in a penalty shootout in a German Cup semi-final just a week before the first leg of the UEFA Cup semi-final.
 With animosity running high between the two clubs and their respective supporters, this promised to be a fascinating clash for German football fans.
 The first leg was once again hosted by Werder, but this time Werder got off to a poor start, with Hamburg having the better chances to score in the opening, before they finally converted one of their chances in the 28th minute with Piotr Trochowski heading in.
 The Hamburg goal woke up Werder, but Pizarro, Almeida, and substitute Rosenborg all squandered their chances to equalise.
 Taking a 1–0 lead with them to the HSH Nordbank Arena, Hamburg were confident of progressing to the Istanbul final, while it looked as though Werder would fail in the semi-finals of the UEFA Cup for the fourth time.
 It looked all over in the second leg when Ivica Olić finished well in the 13th minute.
 But sixteen minutes later Diego and Pizarro played a one-two, and Diego put it past Hamburg 'keeper Frank Rost to level the score at 1–1 and pull the aggregate to 1–2.
 Shortly afterwards, Diego's shot from 25 metres rattled the crossbar.
 In the 41st minute, Diego received a yellow card for shoving fellow Brazilian Alex Silva, which ruled him out of the final.
 After a host of chances for both sides, in the 66th minute, Pizarro got the ball in the middle of the pitch, made a short run, and his curling shot from about 30 metres made its way past Rost to give Werder the lead 2–1.
 Things got even better for Werder in the 83rd minute when Frank Baumann headed in to make it 3–2 on aggregate; Hamburg then needed two goals in the last seven minutes plus stoppage time to progress.
 Olić responded in the 87th minute with another goal to even the aggregate score at 3–3, however Werder would still go through on the away goals rule.
-As Hamburg searched for that last goal, the game fizzled out and Werder had punched their ticket to Istanbul.
+As Hamburg searched for a goal, the game fizzled out and Werder had won their ticket to Istanbul.